The Best Thing I Learned From: Ben Watson

 God provides an avenue for His children to pursue higher callings, and Benjamin might be finding that out about himself.

 I pray and hope he runs for Congress.
-One of his friends, Blaine Boyer, a pitcher for the Boston Red Sox, told me he feels the same way.
+One of his friends, Blaine Boyer, former pitcher for the Boston Red Sox, told me he feels the same way.
 “I hope that man runs for office or president one day because he can win,” Blaine said.
 “We need men like that in leadership.”

 What we set out to accomplish in life just might prepare us for what God desires from us.